dp-05/creator-docs/content/en-us/art/characters/creating/template-files.md

 prev: /art/characters/creating/
 ---

-Each template comes pre-baked with the [necessary components of an avatar character](../../../art/characters/index.md#components-of-an-avatar) to save you time and effort in creating a custom avatar character.
-When creating characters from scratch, these individual components typically take a lot of time and a deep technical background in your modeling application.
-Templates allow you to skip several steps and work from a variety of base character shapes.
+Each template comes pre-baked with the [necessary components of an avatar character](../../../art/characters/index.md#components-of-an-avatar) to save you time.

 <table>
 <thead>